vtexdocs/help-center-content/docs/tracks/en/sending-products-to-amazon.md

 To configure a global category in the VTEX environment according to the global categories on Amazon, please follow the steps below:

-1. In the [Amazon attributes template](#1-amazon-general-categories-template) find the category that will be used for your products.
+1. In the [Amazon required attributes template](#1-amazon-general-categories-template) find the category that will be used for your products.
-2. In the [Amazon general categories template](#2-amazon-attributes-template) filter column I - **Cat-Amazon-General** and select the desired category.
+2. In the [Amazon global categories template](#2-amazon-attributes-template) filter column I - **Cat-Amazon-General** and select the desired category.
-3. In the [Amazon general categories template](#2-amazon-attributes-template), identify which category tree will apply to VTEX by viewing columns B, C, D and/or E.
+3. In the [Amazon global categories template](#2-amazon-attributes-template), identify which category tree will apply to VTEX by viewing columns B, C, D and/or E.
-4. In VTEX Admin, go to the *CATALOG*, module and select the **Products and SKUs** tab.
+4. In VTEX Admin, go to the **Catalog**, module and select the **Products and SKU Management** tab.
 5. Find the product by searching for the desired category in the search field.
-6. Click on `Edit`.
+6. Click on `Edit Product`.
 7. On the product page, find the `VTEX global category` field.
 8. Fill out the [VTEX global category](https://help.vtex.com/pt/tutorial/configurando-a-categoria-global) field with the name of the category you found in step 3.
 9. Click on `Save`.

-#### Example of how to use the templates for consultation
+**Example of a spreadsheet query**

-In the Amazon attributes template, we will use the **Health** category as an example:
+In the Amazon required attributes template, we will use the **Health** category as an example:
 ![categoriageral01](//images.contentful.com/alneenqid6w5/154htyPg3K3IZ6Wxej3kek/a446c9815c249dda3084aa1773b76b3a/categoriageral01.JPG)

-In the Amazon general categories template, filter column I (Cat-Amazon-General) by clicking on **Filter > Health > OK**.
+In the Amazon general categories template, filter column "I" Cat-Amazon-General by clicking on **Filter > Health > OK**.
 ![categoriageral02](//images.contentful.com/alneenqid6w5/2PTS1fxztRjYHaAicwVH7W/f44b94c30ca7401ec08a19c467ee8912/categoriageral02.JPG)

 Following the previous example, filter columns B, C, and D in the **Health & Beauty > Personal care > Massage & Relaxation** tree.